notrab/turso-fly-extension-playground/README.md

    3. Add locations to the group for each `read_region`
    4. Create a token with read/write access for the database

+   **organization_id is ignored below and databases are created in a single account until we do SSO related work for Fly**

    ```bash
    body='{
      "name": "my-db",